Cross Trainer Vs Treadmills

 So whilst the question of which machine burns more fat is still up in the air, it is important to note that regardless of which is better for burning fat, either of these cardio machines is necessary for anyone looking to burn fat and keep it off in the long term.

-The impact that occurs on joints through exercise is something that should be considered by every exerciser but is specifically considered by those who have joint issues or older participants.
+The impact that occurs on joints through exercise is something that should be considered by every exerciser but is specifically considered by those who have joint issues, are overweight or older exercisers.
 The impact that cardio can have on lower body joints is significant and this consideration will often play a role on which of the cardio machines the participant will decide.

 In terms of variation, both these pieces of equipment have variation available to the user.
 Depending on the quality of your machine, many have programs to allow the participant to change up their workout and add intensity, these are pre-programs and encourage the user to push themselves during their workout and improve their cardiovascular endurance.